► Defender 90, 110, and 130 reviewed

-What you need to know about the new Defender
+What you need to know about the 2023 Land Rover Defender

 It has serious off-roading covered.
-Approach angles are 38 degrees front and 40 rear providing it’s specced with air suspension, and it can climb a 38-degree angle and descend a 40-degree one (again on air).
+Approach angles are 38 degrees front and 40deg rear, providing it’s specced with air suspension, and it can climb a 38-degree angle and descend a 40-degree one (again on air springs).
 Wading depth is up to 900mm deep, compared with 500mm for the old Defender, while the electrical system is tested to IP67 standard – they should be able to be submerged in water for up to an hour without damage.

 There’s bags of tech, too, as you’d expect.
 Land Rover’s latest electronic architecture is significantly faster than before and now features such delights as over-the-air software updates, plus an infotainment system that’s swift and responsive to use.
 It has 85 ECUs, and they’re constantly talking to each other at up to 100Mb/s – a major step forward.

 If you want a Defender, you’re looking at a wait of a few months (especially now that the semiconductor chip shortage has gripped the industry), particularly if you’ve gone for the dinky 90 or been choosy with the configurator.
 That’s taken as read when you consider there’s the base-spec Defender, X-Dynamic, XS Edition, X, V8 and V8 Carpathian Edition, each of which can be specced with S, SE or HSE specification packs.

 What’s it like inside?

 Inside, the Defender mixes elements of the original’s functionality with the tech and equipment you expect of a modern car.
 There are exposed screw heads and ruggedised surfaces on the one hand, classy-looking aluminium panels on the other.
 It’s a well-judged mix and, if anything, is a more successful new-age reboot of the franchise than the exterior.
 We’d fight shy of calling it premium, but it has an aura of quality with a dash of toughness.
 That strikes the correct balance.